 Most auto collision repair shops are aware of the fact that the repair work on any vehicle only constitutes part of the job, and that other extra services, which are necessary, can make the vehicle owner even happier.
-The kind of service that you get and the effort put into repairs by any specific collision shop, can often be the biggest difference between a once-off and a trusted one you might visit over and over again.
+The effort put into repairs by any specific collision shop can make the difference between a once-off and one you might visit over and over again.

 Given the fact that most auto collision repair shops must follow a pre-set procedure, you can pretty much count on the fact that these repairs will be accomplished pretty much in the same way by any shop you work with.
 That means the real difference between many different repair shops is in the level of service and the level of customer satisfaction they can provide you.

-When your car has been through some kind of collision work, there are a number of things you should check when the work is done, so that you can be completely satisfied with the results of service you have received on your preferred Auto Collision Repair Shop.
+When your car has been through some kind of collision work, there are a number of things you should check afterward, so that you can be completely satisfied with the service results on your preferred Auto Collision Repair Shop.

 Before you Leave the Auto Collision Repair Shop